Artic144/Stardew-damage-calculator/README.md

 The data for weapons and their base stats like level, min and max damage, crit rate / multiplier, etc. is stored in a file called `Weapons.xnb` [[wiki]](https://stardewvalleywiki.com/Modding:Items#Weapons).
 This data is loaded by functions like `‎StardewValley::Tools::MeleeWeapon.RecalculateAppliedForges`, which will then apply bonuses to these base stats.

 Something else to note is that weapon tooltips are not always an accurate or understandable reflection of a weapon's actual stats.
-For example: "Critical Hit Damage" is kind of fake.
-Each weapon has a value that I'll call "Critical Multiplier", and most weapons have this value set to 3.
-If this value is larger than 3, the game will give the weapon the "Crit Power" stat, with a bonus based on the formula:
+For example: `Crit.
+Power` is kind of fake.
+Each weapon has a value that I'll call `Crit.
+Multiplier`, and most weapons have this value set to `3`.
+If it's larger than that, the game will give the weapon the Crit.
+Power stat, with a bonus based on the formula:

 `Crit.
 Mult. = 3 + (Crit.
 Power / 50)`  |  `Crit.
 Power = (Crit.
 Mult. - 3) * 50`

 A good example is the Iridium Needle dagger, which has an incredible +200 Crit.
 Power.
 In the game data the Iridium Needle has a base Crit.
 Multiplier of 7, which when we plug into the formula we see gets us exactly that +200 Crit.
 Power on the tooltip.
-The game handles most calculations regarding the extra damage dealt by crits with the Crit Multiplier stat, so it's useful to understand how it works.
+The game handles most calculations regarding the extra damage dealt by crits with the Crit.
+Multiplier stat, so it's useful to understand how it works.

 In general, the game handles all weapon stats, boosts, etc. behind the scenes and then creates the tooltips afterwards.
-Speed and Critical Chance (both discussed below) also have weird tooltip calculations that can be confusing, but stats like Defense and Knockback should always be accurate to the tooltip (see `StardewValley::Tools::MeleeWeapon.drawTooltip` for specifics).
+Speed and Crit.
+Chance (both discussed below) also have weird tooltip calculations that can be confusing, but stats like Defense and Knockback should always be accurate to the tooltip (see `StardewValley::Tools::MeleeWeapon.drawTooltip` for specifics).

 So in summary, weapons have their base stats stored in `Weapons.xnb`, which the game then loads to calculate things like forged mineral buffs.
 The tooltips you see on a weapon are *not* directly affecting it, but are a reflection of the stats it already has.